Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/11-LAB_SC_100_Lab4_Ex1_SecureScore.md

 1. Close the InPrivate browser tabs.

 In this task, you confirmed that members of the Mark 8 Project can see the message posted for the recommended action to help improve the organization's security posture, but only those associates that have been added to the custom role can access the Secure Score information.

+### Review
+In this lab, you have completed the following:
+- Created the log analytics workspace for your Sentinel deployment.
+- Deployed Sentinel to the log analytics workspace and added data.
+- Created role based access model for the role requirements for Contoso´s security operations team.
+- Created a dashboard with custom views for incidents and the associated alerts.

+### You have successfully finished the exercise.
+Click on **Next** to move on to the next one.